you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.isEmpty

 Checks if value is an empty object or collection.
-:heavy_exclamation_mark:`Note this is not evaluating a Set or a map`
+:heavy_exclamation_mark:`Note this is not evaluating a Set or a Map`

   ```js
   // Lodash